Search results

 Child & Adolescent Psychiatry

-Our mission is to promote the healthy mental and physical development of children and their families around the globe, irrespective of their life circumstances.
-We are working on improving mental health communication, and access to supports and services for children and adolescents.
+Our mission is to promote the healthy mental and physical development of children and their families, irrespective of their life circumstances.
+We are working on improving access to supports and services for children, adolescents and parents, communication about neuroscience and illness and our understanding of the impact of climate change.
 This includes community and school-based provision as well as online and digital mental health interventions.
-Our work focuses on the implementation of school and community-based interventions, child development in the face of adversity, including life threatening conditions such as HIV and cancer, and situations of violence, war and poverty.
+Our work focuses on the implementation of school, healthcare, social care and community-based interventions.

 Oxford Centre for Human Brain Activity